hirnimeshrampuresoftware/arm-learning-paths/content/learning-paths/server-and-cloud/memcached/memcached_mysql_aws.md

 Install MySQL and the required dependencies.

 Using a text editor, save the code below to in a file called `playbook.yaml`.
-This is the YAML file for the Ansible playbook.
+This Playbook installs & enables MySQL in the instances and creates databases inside them.

 ```console
 ---